Dritan Agalliu, Ph.D.

 How does repeated Streptococcus pyogenes infection induce rapid onset of neuropsychiatric symptoms in children?

 Despite emerging evidence that inflammatory molecules alter synapse formation, neuronal connectivity and behavior, the molecular mechanisms underlying impairment of brain development and function by infections that induce an aberrant immune response remain poorly understood.
-Group A Streptococci (S. pyogenes; GAS), the primary agent for acute pharyngitis in children, is associated with several autoimmune diseases, including the central nervous system (CNS) autoimmune motor and behavioral disorders Sydenham’s chorea and Pediatric Acute-onset Neuropsychiatric Syndrome (PANS).
+Group A Streptococci (S. pyogenes; GAS), the primary agent for acute pharyngitis in children, is associated with several autoimmune diseases, including the CNS autoimmune motor and behavioral disorders Sydenham’s chorea and Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcus (PANDAS).
 Recurrent GAS mucosal infections induce a strong antigen-specific Th17 cellular response in mice and humans.
 Th17 cells have been implicated in triggering inflammation and destruction of the blood-brain barrier (BBB) in MS. The dominant response to intranasal infection is expansion of GAS-specific Th17 cells that populate the Nasal-Associated Lymphoid Tissue (NALT) and other lymphoid tissues.
 Our preliminary experiments show that these T cells specifically home to the brain, localizing primarily in the olfactory bulb (OB) and along the olfactory nerve.
-We are investigating the mechanisms of how these T cells induce neuronal damage and BBB breakdown and the consequences for behavioral outcomes.
+We are investigating the mechanisms of how these T cells induce neurovascular damage, synaptic elimination and behavioral deficits.